 Aracataca Day Trip

-Quotes like "Because even though I couldn't love him, I couldn't live without him" highlight why García Márquez's novel One Hundred Years of Solitude is essential in 20th-century literature.
-We will pick you up from your hotel in Santa Marta at 8 am to travel to the inspiration for this landmark novel.
+"Because even though I couldn't love him, I couldn't live without him."
+Such quotes underscore the significance of Gabriel García Márquez's work, One Hundred Years of Solitude, within the 20th-century literary landscape.
+At 8 am, we will pick you up from your hotel in Santa Marta to commence our journey to this iconic literary birthplace.

-At the end of the tour, we will return to your hotel in Santa Marta, arriving around 4 pm.
+Concluding our day, we will return to your hotel in Santa Marta, with an expected arrival around 4 pm.

 Prices